MCrill/Dual-16S-18S/README.md

 End-to-End Analysis: The pipe.sh script finalizes the pipeline, performing thorough processing from raw data to classified output.

+Custom R scripts to visualise the blastn variation of the script which accurately maps the relative abundances of both genera and species from unknown origin.

 This pipeline is suitable for researchers looking to analyze large-scale microbiome data with a focus on both bacterial and eukaryotic components, ensuring high-quality, reproducible results.
 For detailed usage instructions and parameter adjustments, refer to the individual script documentation within the repository.